-Toyota’s 2016 Tundra is powered solely by a set of V8 engines.
+Toyota’s 2018 Tundra is powered solely by a set of V8 engines.
 A 4.6-liter V8 is the standard engine in lower-trim models, while the powerful-yet-thirsty 5.7-liter is available across all Tundra models and is standard on higher trims of Toyota's full-size truck.
 Both V8s are connected to a 6-speed automatic.
-All Tundra engines run on regular gasoline, and the big 5.7-liter V8 is E85-capable.
-The Tundra's maximum towing rating is 10,500 pounds and applies to a 2-wheel-drive (2WD) regular-cab model with the 5.7-liter V8.
+All Tundra engines run on regular gasoline, the big 5.7-liter V8 is E85-capable, and the truck can be had in 2-wheel or 4-wheel drive (2WD, 4WD).
+The Tundra's maximum towing rating is 10,200 pounds and applies to a 2WD Double Cab model with the 5.7-liter V8.
 Additionally, models with that engine can be had with an integrated trailer-brake controller.

 310 horsepower @ 5,600 rpm

 EPA city/highway fuel economy: 15/19 mpg (2WD), 14/18 mpg (4WD)

 381 horsepower @ 5,600 rpm